 As mentioned above, learning Portuguese can be difficult compared to other languages.
 Some say it takes the same time and effort as learning Spanish.
 There are nine vowel sounds in Portuguese and several silent letters.

 The fact that many Portugal locals speak English makes communication very simple in Portugal.
 It never hurts to learn a few basic words and phrases.
 This allows you to experience the culture.
-Not to mention, locals appreciate it when you show any interest in their language (even if you don’t speak it perfectly).
+Locals appreciate it when you show interest in their language (even if you don’t speak it perfectly).

 Here are a few basic Portuguese phrases: